PeterEvansDS/CarWebScraping/README.md

 - Determine the most popular car sales based on Body Type
 - List top 10 cars with highest numbers of reviews.

-Report written on the outcomes of the project can also be found in the repo.

 **NOTE**: clean.py is specific to the dataset originally scraped, cars1.csv.
 Any newly scraped data will require its own exploration and cleaning.

 ![alt text](https://github.com/PeterEvansDS/CarWebScraping/blob/main/theaa.png?raw=true)